Schedule a Consultation

 The Dallas estate litigation lawyers of Staubus and Randall are prepared to help you if you are dissatisfied with how the estate was administered when someone close to you has passed away.

-There are many reasons why you might be dissatisfied with the way your loved one’s estate was handled.
+You might be dissatisfied with how your loved one’s estate was handled for many reasons.
 Even if they left behind a will, it is possible that it did not truly reflect their final wishes, especially if there is reason to believe that they were not of sound mind when the will was created.
 It is also possible that funds or assets were incorrectly distributed, or there may be an issue with how the executor or administrator handled the estate.

 Our knowledgeable estate litigation lawyers have represented many heirs, beneficiaries, family members, executors, and administrators across Texas.
 If you feel that you need to challenge your loved one’s estate administration, we’ll be ready to put our skills and experience to work for you.

-Contact us at 214-691-3411 or reach out online for a confidential case evaluation with us today.
+Contact us at 214-691-3411 or contact us online for a confidential case evaluation today.

 estate litigation